AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     dotnet run
     ```

-1. In the web application, create a new chat session and ask the AI assistant the same question again, `What are the most expensive bikes?`.
+1. In the web application, create a new chat session and ask the AI assistant the same question again, `What is the most expensive bike?`.
 And wait for the response, "24K Gold Extreme Mountain Bike" priced at $1 million.

 1. Ask this follow up question. `What about the least expensive?`.
 The response generated should look like the one below and will either have nothing to do with your first question, or the LLM may respond it needs more context to give you an answer.